What does digital mean in government today?

 Whenever I’m asked, “what does digital mean?”
 I turn to Tom Loosemore’s pioneering definition: “Applying the culture, processes, business models and technologies of the internet era to respond to people's raised expectations.”

-In my view this is the closest anyone has got to demonstrating that digital is not just about technology, but requires a mindset change, a different approach to processes and ways of working and, above all, an understanding of the end user.
+In my view, this is the closest anyone has got to demonstrate that digital is not just about technology, but requires a mindset change, a different approach to processes and ways of working and, above all, an understanding of the end user.